 15 questions to ask clinical trial recruitment companies

-How does the company recruit patients?
+How does the company find patients to recruit?

 What is the company's payment model?